 Maintenance, formerly known as alimony, is a payment from one spouse to another and is a complicated area of the Illinois Marriage and Dissolution of Marriage Act.
 If maintenance is appropriate, there are many forms it can take, including but not limited to reviewable, permanent, or non-modifiable.
-Jennifer R. Ward, Esquire was selected to be on an exclusive panel in order to make a presentation on the topic of maintenance at the “Leaving a Long-Term Marriage” workshop produced by The Lilac Tree, an Evanston-based not-for-profit resource for women contemplating divorce.
-Her knowledge on the topic, formal presentation, and speaking engagement in this arena translates into her daily practice at WARD FAMILY LAW, LLC, and benefits her clients tremendously.
+Jennifer R. Ward, Esquire, was selected to be on an exclusive panel in order to make a presentation on the topic of maintenance at the “Leaving a Long-Term Marriage” workshop produced by The Lilac Tree, an Evanston-based not-for-profit resource for women contemplating divorce.
+Her knowledge of the topic, formal presentation, and speaking engagement in this arena translates into her daily practice at WARD FAMILY LAW, LLC, and benefits her clients tremendously.

 The maintenance laws in Illinois are summarized as follows: